 On This Day Golem: inside the weird and wonderful new production from theatre group 1927 It is almost impossible to impart in words the magic of a 1927 show.
 A thrilling combination of animation, live performance, theatre and music, it is multimedia in the true sense of the word, but with none of the slightly clinical nuance that word implies.
 The shows are dark and fruity, wildly inventive, fiendishly skilled and with a great sense of joy and purity.
 The staging harks back to the silent-film era (hence the name – 1927 was the year that the talkies were introduced) and draws on a multitude of inspirations.
-Buster Keaton springs to mind, as do Roald Dahl, Struwwelpeter and Edward Gorey, and the animation is eclectic, recalling everything from Rodchenko to Krazy Kat.
 The writing is superb, droll and poetic, and the animation is a character in itself, not just a projected backdrop; actors pop up through windows in the screens, and there is live music in the form of piano and drums.
 1927’s unique quality is its immaculate synchronisation – everything is minutely integrated.
 Aligning the actors and the animations is an intricate process, requiring hours of complex technical rehearsals.
 ‘It’s a tail,’ Barritt says.

 Withoutabox Contributor Zone This Web App Easily Turns Your Selfies Into 3D Models Taking a 2D photo and turning it into a 3D model is something that many users getting started in 3D printing are interested in doing.
 Sometimes a straight-on shot can help you get basic dimensions, but really transitioning it into a 3D model can be very difficult.
 Now, Smoothie-3D is trying to make this process easier with their free online modeling tool.
 Smoothie-3D is a completely browser-based 3D modeling platform that incorporates several features that are often difficult to do in other programs.
 Their demo video of modeling a squirrel is instantly impressive: The site requires a free registration to use, and I was pleased to discover that the squirrel model was available as a free demo to all new users.
 Do you frequently run into a 3D modeling problem, and need to find a tool to solve it?
 Matt Stultz Matt is a community organizer and founder of both 3D Printing Providence and HackPittsburgh.
 Related